wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bird-ardarna.md

 ## Salvaging the Body

-A quill made of an adarna bird feather is prized by wizards who can use it to scribe a new spell with the word chromatic.
+A quill made of an adarna bird feather is prized by wizards who can use it to scribe a new spell with the word *chromatic*.

 Collecting adarna bird guano is hard, but the substance is also powerful and precious.
 Fresh adarna bird’s guano petrifies sleeping creatures upon contact.